blacknand/satellite-telemetry-simulator/src/satellite-telemetry-simulator/README.md

 | GND             | GND            |
 | SCL             | GPIO5          |
 | SDA             | GPIO4          |
+## Pico SDK setup
+1. Copy `pico_sdk_import.cmake` into project directory
+2. Set `PICO_SDK_PATH` to location of Pico SDK, probably in `~/.pico-sdk/pico-sdk`
+3. Inlcude `pico_sdk_import.cmake` before cretating project inside of CMake list
+### Pico SDK troubleshooting
+- If the VSCode Pico extension becomes grayed out, it means VSCode cannot locate the SDK.
+If this happens try the following:
+    - Exectute:
+    ```
+    cd build
+    rm -rf *
+    cmake -DPICO_SDK_PATH=$PICO_SDK_PATH ..
+    make
+    ```
+    If the output is correct then it means the extension should now work again, to check, try restarting VSCode or opening the command pallete `cmd` + `shift` + `p` and select `CMake: delete cache and reconfigure`.
+It is also worth noting you may get a notification asking you if you would like to import from the current project.
+If you get this notification then select yes and create which will defenitely enable the SDK extension again
 #### Sources
 - [MPU6050 Datasheet](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Datasheet1.pdf)
 - [MPU6050 Register Map](https://www.arduino.cc/en/Guide/Mpu6050)